rfo909/RForth/InstructionSet.md

 orb      | binary or ( a b -- c )
 over     | ( a b -- a b a )
-print    | print top value on hex format print#   | print top value on decimal format printb   | print top value on binary format printc   | print byte as character rback?   | ( bool offset -- ) subtracts offset from PC - for relocatable forth word code
+print    | print top value on hex format print#   | print top value on unsigned decimal format print#s  | print top value on signed decimal format printb   | print top value on binary format printc   | print byte as character rback?   | ( bool offset -- ) subtracts offset from PC - for relocatable forth word code